Loan Vs Line Of Credit inscription on the sheet

 The amount of money you can borrow with a Personal Loan may depend on your creditworthiness, the value of any collateral, and your ability to repay.

-If you decide to apply for a Personal Loan, keep these things in mind:
+If you decide to apply for a particular type of loan, keep these things in mind:

 Borrowing amount